 Purely in terms of the body’s muscles, big toe pose lengthens the major muscles in the back of the body – from the back to the glutes to the hamstrings.
 It is an indispensable stretch, as part of yoga or any other athletic routine, because it is so comprehensive.

 Drawing the lower belly in as you bend forward massages the abdominal organs.
 The action relieves gas, constipation, and indigestion and, over time, improves digestive function in general.
 According to guru Swami Satyananda Saraswati, the pose also offers the benefits of improved vitality, improved metabolism, and a boost in nasal and throat health.

 Inversions like big toe pose also relax the nervous system, relieving stress and calming the mind.
 Big toe pose can relieve headache, insomnia, and the symptoms of menopause.
 Because it involves an active pull, the pose’s relief usually comes after the pose is over, instead of during it.

 Do not attempt big toe pose if you:

 Big toe pose is technically an inversion (although the hips are only half inverted), so women on their periods should exercise caution practicing it.

 Forward bends and backbends go so well together, because they stretch, alternatively, the back of the body and the front of it.
-While it is not essential, like it is for intense backbends, to immediately follow up big toe pose with a backbending posture, consider pairing big toe pose with bridge pose (setu bandha sarvangasana), camel pose (ustrasana), or wheel pose (chakrasana) for best results.
+While it is not essential, like it is for intense backbends, to immediately follow up big toe pose with a backbending posture, consider pairing big toe pose with bridge pose (setu bandha sarvangasana), camel pose (ustrasana), or wheel pose (chakrasana), or plow pose for best results.